New York Community Bancorp Inc. (NYSE:NYCB) stock: Is this a flash in the pan today?

 Sponsored

-As well, it is important to consider NYCB stock ratios such as price-to-sales, which is currently 2.33.NYCB’s price to book ratio for the most recent quarter was 0.68, resulting in an 1.82 price to cash per share for the period.
+It is also essential to consider NYCB stock ratios like the price-to-sales ratio, which is 3.21 for the last year.NYCB’s price to book ratio for the most recent quarter was 0.63, resulting in an 2.51 price to cash per share for the period.

 How does New York Community Bancorp Inc. (NYCB) stock rate among analysts?
 Buy, sell, or hold?